4aka/Arduino-Bluetooth-car/README.md

 <b>What is used:</b>
 1. Arduino UNO (Copy).
     - I have been trying with Nano, but it does not worked for me.
-Maybei am try later again ;)
+Maybe i am try later again ;)
 2. Bluetooth module HC-05.
     - For easy way do not use HC-06 because of problem with Master-Slave.
 3. L298N driver for two motors with switch button.